-Customers who receive financial assistance from Pepper Money as a direct result of COVID-19 and who were up-to-date with their repayments prior to the assistance, will not have their credit history negatively impacted.
-To learn more about COVID-19 and your credit health, visit CreditSmart.org.au.
+Customers who receive financial assistance from Pepper Money may have their credit history negatively impacted.
+To learn more about your credit health, visit CreditSmart.org.au.

 If you are experiencing financial difficulty right now as a result of losing your job, we encourage you to apply for assistance here or contact us on 1300 650 931 to discuss your situation and the options which may be available to you.

-You may have the option of varying all or part of loan account from principal & interest repayments to interest-only repayments for a specified period as agreed with us.
+You may have the option of varying all or part of your loan account from principal & interest repayments to interest-only repayments for a specified period, as agreed with us.